-New treatment for 'arthritis of the spine' prevents paralysisSeptember 18th, 2013 in Surgery /
+New treatment for 'arthritis of the spine' prevents paralysisSeptember 18, 2013 in Medicine & Health / Surgery

 In a world-first, decompression surgery has been shown to be an effective procedure to treat cervical spondylotic myelopathy (CSM) – a common progressive, degenerative disease of the spine that can lead to paralysis – according to the results of a multi-centre clinical trial published today.